IBM-Bluemix-Docs/containers/cs_cli_reference.md

    <dl>
    <dt><code><em>CLUSTER</em></code></dt>
    <dd>The name or ID of the cluster.
 This value is required.</dd>
-   <dt><code>--namespace <em>KUBERNETES_NAMESPACE</em></code></dt>
-   <dd>The Docker container namespace from which you want to stop forwarding logs to syslog.
-This value is required for Docker container namespaces.</dd>
    <dt><code>--id <em>LOG_SOURCE_LOGGING_ID</em></code></dt>
    <dd>The logging configuration ID that you want to remove from the log source.
-This value is required for log sources other than Docker container namespaces.</dd>
+This value is required.</dd>
    </dl>

 **Example**: